itohio/itohio.github.io/blog/content/about/me.md

 And many more...

-Currently holding a full-time position as a network automation engineer.
+Currently I'm working as a freelancer with blockchain related projects.

 Anyway, if you have any kind of interesting project, I'd gladly participate - just let me know :)
+Also, feel free to support me using Github Sponsorship!